ALL SAINTS' HOUGHTON REGIS

 Church services, Requiem Messes, and Crematorium Funerals

 Funerals can be a deeply emotional occasions when we say farewell to loved ones and commend their souls to God’s care.
-At All Saints’ we can help you to provide the best possible send off for your loved ones, and to remind you of God’s continuing love for you.
+At All Saints’ we can help you to provide the best possible send off for your loved ones, and to remind you of God’s continuing love for both you and them.

 There are several advantages to having a funeral service in church:

-• The church building is a place where people have celebrated the whole of life for many centuries; it is steeped in prayer and Christian hope – and so it offers a more positive context in which to set a funeral service.
+• All Saints' is a place where people have celebrated the whole of life for many centuries; it is steeped in prayer and Christian hope – and so it offers a more positive context in which to set a funeral service.

-• Service timings can be flexible, and they usually allow more time than local crematoria chapels or funeral homes.
+• Service timings can be flexible, and we can factor in more time than local crematoria chapels.

 • All Saints’ can also comfortably accommodate about 200 people, but it is small enough to maintain a “personal” atmosphere for smaller gatherings.